Web

 ❗️

 In the wrong hands, the ReadyRemit API Access Token generated for the C2C use case can be used to see personal information about your users or create fraudulent transfers.
-Be sure to only store the access token on your secure server and never expose it in the front-end.
+Be sure to encrypt the token on your backend and only after that send it to the frontend for the iframe configuration.

-To initialize the ReadyRemit SDK, a message is posted to the iFrame containing a payload.
+To initialize the ReadyRemit SDK, a message containing a payload is posted to the iframe.
 The specification for that payload is as follows:

 FORM_SUBMISSION Payload